andrealancichinetti/oneitempool/README.md

 that requires some memory allocations.

-Instead of allocating the memory each time you call the function, a standard solution might be to use sync.Pool.
+Instead of allocating the memory each time you call the function, a standard solution might be to use `sync.Pool`.

 A more performant alternative is to allocate memory before calling the function you want to optimise,